sean-fitzsimmons/Udemy/section.27:AsyncJavaScript.md

   - by placeing async infront of the word function, it automactically returns a function
   - If we throw and error or someting goes wrong along the way then the promise will not be resolved.
   - Nice to use, this would be a type of code to use when using a username and password against a server
+## The await keyword
+- we can only use the await keyword inside of functions declared with async.
+- will pause the execution of the function, wating for a promise to be resolved
+## Handling Errors in Async functions
+- What happens when a promise is rejected that we are awaiting
+- can use the try {
+} catch () { } method to check if code is working and where the error is being thrown